public-archive-docs/revision_archive/docs/english/literature/romeo_and_juliet/trivial_stuff/relations.md

 # Characters of Romeo and Juliet

+- Kinsman - cousin

-## neutral
+## <u>Neutral</u>

 - Prince Escales
 - Mercutio
-	- kinsman of Escales
+	- Kinsman of Escales
 - Paris
-	- kinsman of Escales
+	- Kinsman of Escales
 - Friar Lawerence
 - Friar John
-	- servant of Friar Lawrence
+	- Servant of Friar Lawrence
 - Nurse
-	- servant of Juliet
+	- Servant of Juliet
 - Peter
-	- servant of the Nurse
+	- Servant of the Nurse
 - Balthasar
-	- servant of Romeo
+	- Servant of Romeo

-## montagues
+## <u>Montagues</u>

 - Lord and Lady
 - Benvolio
-	- newphew of Lord Montague
+	- Newphew of Lord Montague
 - Romeo

-## capulets
+## <u>Capulets</u>

 - Lord and Lady
 - Tybalt
-	- nephew of Lady Capulet
+	- Nephew of Lady Capulet
-	- referred to as the "King of Cats"
+	- Referred to as the "King of Cats"
 - Rosaline
-	- niece of Lord Capulet
+	- Niece of Lord Capulet
-- Juliet
+- Julie